 In fact, “too much fighting” was a top reason for leaving the relationship, according to ADHD Partner Survey respondents who had divorced, separated from, or stopped dating their ADHD partner.

-Interestingly, one study showed 58% of divorcing couples stated as the reason : “too much conflict and arguing”.
-How many of them are unknowingly affected by ADHD?
+Interestingly, one study showed 58% of divorcing couples (in the general population) stated as the reason : “too much conflict and arguing”.
+How many of these survey respondents were unknowingly affected by ADHD?
 I bet more than a few.
 (Check out the chart and a fantastic drove of data at the Hernorm website, linked to at the end of this post.)

 There are plenty of reasons for conflict in ADHD relationships.
 Until both partners are on board with understanding ADHD and its treatment strategies, conflict is almost guaranteed.

 But I’m talking now about a propensity solely within the adult who has ADHD.

 One Type of Conflict: Provocation and Argumentation

 The myriad “self-medicating with conflict” factors within an individual can include: